Ventidius Cumanus: Roman–Jewish conflict

-Jewish-Samaritan conflict
+Jewish–Samaritan conflict

 The events that would cost Cumanus his office began with the murder of one or more Galilean pilgrims who had been travelling through Samaria on their way to Jerusalem.
 A Galilean embassy asked Cumanus to investigate but received little attention; Josephus alleges that he had been bribed by the Samaritans to turn a blind eye.
 The result was that a crowd of Jews decided to take the law into their own hands.
 Under the leadership of two Zealots, Eleazar and Alexander, they invaded Samaria and began a massacre.
 Cumanus led most of his troops against the militants, killing many and taking others prisoner, and the Jewish leaders from Jerusalem were subsequently able to calm most of the others, but a state of guerrilla warfare persisted.

 Meanwhile, two separate embassies had been dispatched to Tyre to appeal to Ummidius Caius Quadratus, who as legatus pro praetore or governor of Syria had some authority over the lower-ranking procurator of Iudaea.
 One, from the Samaritans, protested the Jewish attacks on Samaritan villages.
 The Jewish counter-embassy held the Samaritans responsible for the violence and accused Cumanus of siding with them.
-Agreeing to investigate, Quadratus proceeded in 52 to Iudaea, where he had all of Cumanus' Jewish prisoners crucified and ordered the beheading of several other Jews and Samaritans who had been involved in the fighting.
+Agreeing to investigate, Quadratus proceeded in 52 to Iudaea, where he had all of Cumanus's Jewish prisoners crucified and ordered the beheading of several other Jews and Samaritans who had been involved in the fighting.

 Perhaps after hearing a case against Cumanus in Iudaea, Quadratus sent him, along with several Jewish and Samaritan leaders including the High Priest Ananias, to plead their cases in Rome before the Emperor Claudius.
-At the hearing, several of Claudius' influential freedmen officials took the side of Cumanus.
+At the hearing, several of Claudius's influential freedmen officials took the side of Cumanus.
 However, the Jews were supported by Agrippa II, a friend of Claudius whose father, Agrippa I, had been the last king of Iudaea before the province was placed under Roman procurators.
 Whether influenced by court politics or not, Claudius decided in favour of the Jewish side.
 The Samaritan leaders were executed and Cumanus was sent into exile.
 Felix succeeded him as procurator of Iudaea.
-Cumanus' life and career after his banishment are unknown.
+Cumanus's life and career after his banishment are unknown.